Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/react-basics-looping-a-list.md

 <Book title='CSS is awesome' />
 ```

 However, that quickly becomes a struggle to maintain.
-So let's have a look at how we could dynamically load these books from a list.
+So let's look at how we could dynamically load these books from a list.

 ## Creating a list in React